nspcc-dev/neo-go/docs/compiler.md

 retrieve actual resulting items.

 Go contracts can also make use of additional type data from bindings configuration file generated during compilation.
-At the moment it allows to generate proper wrappers for simple array types, but doesn't cover structures:
+This can cover arrays, maps and structures.
+Notice that structured types returned by methods can't be Null at the moment (see #2795).

 ```
 $ ./bin/neo-go contract compile -i contract.go --config contract.yml -o contract.nef --manifest manifest.json --bindings contract.bindings.yml